 STUDENT PERSONAL DATA

-Requests for review of records should be made to the school office and will be honored within five days of the request.
+Requests for review of records should be made to the school office and will typically be honored within five school days of the request.
 Parents desiring to review their child’s permanent records will need to call the school for an appointment with their child’s counselor or the school administration.
-Each student’s name, address, and telephone number are classified as “directory information” for purposes of school related activities such as PTA, room parents, etc. A parent who does not wish any directory information available to these organizations must complete the directory opt out form that will be sent home the first week of school.
+Each student’s name, grade and parent email addresses are classified as “directory information” for purposes of school related activities such as PTA, room parents, etc. A parent who does not wish any directory information to be available to these organizations must complete the directory opt out form.
 The office and/or teacher are not able to give out contact information for birthday parties or private mailings.

 We believe children should be in school unless they are ill or there are unavoidable circumstances acceptable to the principal and teacher.
 Vacations and days off for pleasure are not acceptable excuses and are discouraged.
+Parents/caregivers will receive a message explaining the importance of attendance when their student has an unexcused absence for more than five days.
+After ten days parents may need to provide a doctor’s note explaining the reason for the student’s absence.
 For safety reasons, we ask parents to report their children’s absences to the school on a daily basis.
 To prevent our school lines from being busy with calls each morning, parents should call the school absentee line (703-267-2828) or use the link below to report an absence.
 The attendance line is available 24 hours a day and absences need to be reported by 9:30 a.m.
 Any absence not called in by 9:30 a.m. will be recorded as unexcused.
 The status will be changed once verification is received from the parent/guardian.

-Use this online link to report absences and late arrivals: https://fairfaxvillaes.fcps.edu/attendance-form
+Use this online link to report absences and late arrivals: Attendance Form

 All students who are not in their classroom by the official beginning of school (9:15 a.m.) are considered tardy.
 Students who arrive late are to report to the office before going to their classrooms.
 Parents must accompany students into the office to sign children in.